Vasco Fernandes (artist): Legacy

 The economic importance of the dioceses of Viseu and Lamego, the social, political and cultural prestige of their bishops, members of the prime nobility and advisers to the king, the region's powerful religious centres, the success enjoyed by painting at the time, and, of course, the painter's artistic merit, all these factors enabled his workshop to be transformed into one of the country's most important centres of production.
 In fact, after 1520, besides Vasco Fernandes, there were various painters active in Viseu, related both professionally and by ties of kinship, who followed his artistic development closely.
 The most important of these was the Viseu-born Gaspar Vaz, who frequently worked as his collaborator.

+Grao Vasco's Última Ceia, and his Saint Peter are both in the Grão Vasco National Museum, Viseu.
+The former is one of the ten most important artistic works in Portugal according to the Europeana project.

 Artworks

 Namesakes

 A line of Portuguese wines are labelled with his masterpiece under the name Grão Vasco.